Brexit for freelancers

 - Put pressure on your MP (politely) to lobby for visa-free access for freelancers and musicians to EU countries.
 And sign petitions like this >

 …be nice to your EU colleagues.
-This bureaucracy is a pain to Brits, but that’s nothing compared to the hellish time colleagues from other EU countries have had.
-Some have been unsure whether they’ll even be allowed to stay in their home in the UK.
+This bureaucracy is a pain to Brits, but that’s nothing compared to the hellish time colleagues from other EU countries have had if they live and work in the UK.
+Some have been unsure whether they’ll even be allowed to stay in their own home in the UK.

 EU performers face some restrictions coming into the UK.
 But they will have no restrictions on working in the rest of the EU.

 If you want a taste of what faces EU performers wanting to come to the UK, read this: